 For example, a diabetic patient may describe feeling very tired, urinating often and feeling very thirsty.

 Tip: Practice taking concise histories to get the timing right.
 In OSCE stations, timing is crucial and you do not want to spend all your time taking a history when you are meant to be explaining a diagnosis!
 A rough guide would be to keep the introduction and brief history between 1-2 minutes maximum.

-Step 3 – What does the patient understand?
+What does the patient understand?

 - “What do you know about diabetes?”

-An open-ended question allows you to determine what the patient currently understands, allowing you to tailor your explanation at an appropriate level.
+Open questioning should help you to determine what the patient currently understands, allowing you to tailor your explanation at an appropriate level.

 At this stage, primarily focus on listening to the patient.
 It may also be helpful to give positive feedback as the patient talks (i.e. should a patient demonstrate some understanding, reinforce this knowledge with encouraging words and non-verbal communication such as nodding).